mstephen19/nanolith/README.md

 ### Creating multiple sets of definitions in the same file with `identifier`s

-Because of Nanolith runs workers directly within the same file you created your task definitions, you need to provide any second or third sets of definitions with a **constant** and **unique** `identifier` so Nanolith knows which code to run within the worker.
-This information can be provided in the options parameter of the `define()` function.
+Because Nanolith runs workers directly within the same file you created your task definitions, you need to provide any second or third sets of definitions with a **constant** and **unique** `identifier` so Nanolith knows which code to run within the worker ✏️ This information can be provided in the options parameter of the `define()` function.

 ```TypeScript
 // worker.ts 💼